Here are some answers to your questions

-You’re very welcome to keep your children with you for the whole service.
-At the 10 am Sunday service from September to June, children can join our Church School.
-We hope to again provide nursery care for toddlers and infants starting in September.
-A craft table is set up in the baptistry (open area on the left of the pews) which children are welcome to use.
+You’re very welcome to keep your children with you for the whole service, but please read here about our excellent kids’ programming that runs all through the year, including summer and long weekends.
+Before each service, a craft table is set up in the baptistry (open area on the left of the pews) which children are welcome to use.

 Are you a welcoming congregation?

 St. Timothy’s welcomes all people regardless of gender, gender identity, sexual orientation, or marital status.
 We are proud supporters of the Anglican presence in the annual Pride Parade.

 You might be wondering when you should do: kneel, sit, stand and/or say “Amen.”
 As a general rule, we sit to listen, stand to sing or proclaim, and pray.
 Just relax and follow what others are doing.
 If you find it more comfortable to remain seated, or prefer to kneel, the choice is yours.
 We sing at many points in the 10 am Sunday service, led by our beautiful choir.
 Don’t worry if you don’t know the tune or you don’t feel comfortable joining in – you won’t be the only one not singing.
 If you feel lost, don’t hesitate to ask someone for help.